 By Nuria Jimenez and Abby Gruen

-Last week a student-led team from the Massachusetts Institute of Technology participated in the annual international Formula SAE Electric car competition in Lincoln, Nebraska.
-Kx was one of their sponsors and provided Kx technology for race car sensor analytics.
+Last week a university student-led team participated in the annual international Formula SAE Electric car competition in Lincoln, Nebraska and KX sponsored the team and provided technology for race car sensor analytics.

 The Formula SAE electric car international competition is run by SAE (formerly the Society of Automotive Engineers) to test engineering students’ ability to design and develop a small prototype Formula One-style car.
 The competition takes place over a few days, and includes autocross racing, with each team driving their own car.
 The cars are scored based on a number of criteria and tests including a design event; a cost and manufacturing analysis event, an acceleration event, a skidpad event, an autocross event; a fuel economy event, an endurance event and a presentation event.

-The 33 members of the MIT Motorsports team competed against 26 clubs from top universities from around the US, Canada, South Korea and Brazil.
-MIT has had a motorsports team for over a decade, and the team this year achieved the best results yet.
+The 33 members of the university team competed against 26 clubs from top universities from around the US, Canada, South Korea and Brazil.
+The university motorsports team for over a decade, and the team this year achieved the best results yet.